You’ve likely heard of inflammation before – it seems to be on every health-food label these days.

 You guessed it – gut health plays a role.

 Gut flora impact inflammation through a complex interplay between microbiota and the host’s immune system.

-An imbalanced microbiome, aka dysbiosis, often upregulates inflammation so that it becomes chronic.
+An imbalanced microbiome, aka dysbiosis, often upregulates instances so that they become chronic.
 Think about it – your body is always focusing on fighting off those nasty, harmful bugs!

-Dysbiosis-induced chronic inflammation plays a role in several gastrointestinal disorders, from general GI discomfort to IBDs like ulcerative colitis.
+Dysbiosis-induced chronic instances play a role in several gastrointestinal disorders, from general GI discomfort to IBDs like ulcerative colitis.